 What is your attitude towards creativity in society?

+Art is creativity in its purest form.
 Creativity is woven into everything that we see, hear and do.
-Art is creativity in its purest form.
-By making time for art, one can find relief from the tedium of everyday life and seek balance in a world that is driven by an insatiable desire for more.
+By making time for art, one can find relief from the monotony of everyday life and seek balance in a world driven by an insatiable desire for more.

 What is the purpose of repetition in your work?

-In my work, repetition represents theme, rhythm, and movement in what seems random juxtapositions of shapes, colours, and lines.
-Some artists might find any type of repetition a challenge because they consider it uninspiring and boring.
+In my work, repetition represents theme, rhythm, and movement in random juxtapositions of shapes, colours, and lines.
+Some artists might find repetition challenging because they consider it uninspiring and dull.
 However, I believe that it's not possible to explore the furthest depth of one's creativity without keeping your focus in one direction.

 What’s integral to the work of an emerging artist?